 We are committed to giving voice to Jewish-interest authors of all backgrounds, including those from marginalized communities and writers in translation whose work may not otherwise be available in English.
 Paper Brigade also seeks to expand the commonly held idea of what constitutes the “Jewish experience.”
 We are committed to helping authors connect with as broad a readership as possible by striking a balance between scholarship and content that will be accessible to readers, Jewish and non-Jewish, lay and academic.

-Purchase one of the first four issues of Paper Brigade.
+Purchase one of the first five issues of Paper Brigade.
+Please specify which issue you would like to receive.